adrianpike/sneakerdrop/README.md

 Roadmap
 =======

-- Move to Binary instead of ASCII armored.
-Maybe Base64?
+- Make a real spec.
-- Make a real spec
+- Rewrite the ledger format to be more compact, extensible, and introspectable.
 - Build non-Ruby reference implementations
-- Configuration and setup tool
+- Configuration and setup tooling.
 - Build real interface, including MessageDecorator